Religious and philosophical views of Albert Einstein: Personal God

-Einstein expressed his skepticism regarding the existence of an anthropomorphic god, such as the God of Abrahamic religions, often describing this view as "naïve" and "childlike".
-In a 1947 letter he stated that "It seems to me that the idea of a personal God is an anthropological concept which I cannot take seriously."
+Einstein expressed his skepticism regarding the existence of a personal god, often describing this view as "naïve" and "childlike".
+In a letter written in 1947, he stated that "The idea of a personal God seems to me an anthropological concept that I cannot take seriously."
 In a letter to Beatrice Frohlich on 17 December 1952, Einstein stated, "The idea of a personal God is quite alien to me and seems even naïve."

 Prompted by his colleague L. E. J. Brouwer, Einstein read the philosopher Eric Gutkind's book Choose Life, a discussion of the relationship between Jewish revelation and the modern world.
-On January 3, 1954, Einstein sent the following reply to Gutkind: "The word God is for me nothing more than the expression and product of human weaknesses, the Bible a collection of honourable, but still primitive legends which are nevertheless pretty childish. ....
+On January 3, 1954, Einstein replied to Gutkind: "The word God is for me nothing more than the expression and product of human weaknesses, the Bible a collection of honourable, but still primitive legends which are nevertheless pretty childish. ....
 For me the Jewish religion like all other religions is an incarnation of the most childish superstitions."
-In 2018 his letter to Gutkind was sold for $2.9 million.
+In 2018, his letter to Gutkind was sold for $2.9 million.

 On 22 March 1954, Einstein received a letter from Joseph Dispentiere, an Italian immigrant who had worked as an experimental machinist in New Jersey.
-Dispentiere had declared himself an atheist and was disappointed by a news report which had cast Einstein as conventionally religious.
+Dispentiere had declared himself an atheist and was disappointed by a news report that had cast Einstein as conventionally religious.
 Einstein replied on 24 March 1954:

-In his book Ideas and Opinions (1954) Einstein stated, "In their struggle for the ethical good, teachers of religion must have the stature to give up the doctrine of a personal God, that is, give up that source of fear and hope which in the past placed such vast power in the hands of priests."
-In December 1922 Einstein said the following on the idea of a saviour, "Denominational traditions I can only consider historically and psychologically; they have no other significance for me.
+In his book Ideas and Opinions (1954), Einstein stated, "In their struggle for the ethical good, teachers of religion must have the stature to give up the doctrine of a personal God, that is, give up that source of fear and hope which in the past placed such vast power in the hands of priests."
+In December 1922, Einstein said the following on the idea of a saviour, "Denominational traditions I can only consider historically and psychologically; they have no other significance for me.